Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: Improving eBH through merging e-values

 \subsection{Compound e-values and the universality of eBH}

 \citet{ignatiadis_asymptotic_compound_2025} showed that eBH, when applied to compound e-values, is a universal procedure for FDR control.
-This is to say that every FDR controlling procedure can be written as the eBH procedure applied to some set of compound e-values. \emph{Compound e-values} $(\widetilde{\evalue}_1, \dots, \widetilde{\evalue}_m)$ are nonnegative random variables that satisfy the following condition
+They showed that every FDR controlling procedure can be written as the eBH procedure applied to some set of compound e-values. \emph{Compound e-values} $(\widetilde{\evalue}_1, \dots, \widetilde{\evalue}_m)$ are nonnegative random variables that satisfy the following condition

 In words, no matter which hypotheses constitute the true set of null hypotheses $N_\pdist$ for a distribution $\pdist$, the expected sum of the corresponding compound e-values cannot exceed $m$.